ADS are once again holding a Defence Commercial Workshop training session due to popular demand.

 - Review of cost, contingency and risk estimation requirements and implications for suppliers

-- Legislative changes planned by Secretary of State during 2018 and 2019
+- Legislative changes planned by Secretary of State during 2020 and beyond

 - Potential for lower value contracts and contracts for indirect articles to become qualifying contracts